wavemaker/docs/learn/app-development/wavemaker-overview/wavemaker-11-beta.md

 With every new release, our goal is consistent.
 It is to simplify the low-code platform to bring app ideas to life faster.
 While we are at it, we continue to provide a broad canvas to customize app components and services that are completely reusable at their core—and take advantage of several open-source integrations on our way.
 Let's see what we got this year.

 WaveMaker 11 beta release features significant advancements shaping the practicality of the low-code development for mobile consumers in a big way.
-Nevertheless, we covered you with extensive tooling capabilities, keeping the low code roots in mind.
+And we covered you with extensive tooling capabilities, keeping the low code roots in mind.

 ![React Native Studio](/learn/assets/react-native-studio.png)